 But the road-styled frame and stock 700x38c tires gives the Haanjo some off-road chops as well.
 Disc brakes make this bike off-road capable on light trails and cyclocross courses.
 The spec list is unimpressive, but for the price, this bike is almost impossible to beat.
 [Purchase: $600]

 REI’s house brand, Co-op Cycles, emphasizes value in all of their rides, and the CTY line is no exception.
 In fact, it’s one of the most affordable hybrid bikes out there right now.
-Despite the low price tag, though, you get a host of features that make this a fantastic value.
+Despite the low price tag, though, you get a host of features that make this a fantastic value, one of the best hybrid bikes under $500.

 The CTY 1.1 recently switched from a steel frame to aluminum, so you’ll get a lighter bike.
 The frame is also ready for racks and fenders, so you can easily turn this into an all-weather commuting machine.
 And like most modern commuters, the CTY 1.1 comes ready with disc brakes for dependable braking in all-weather riding.